ENROPE - European Network for Junior Researchers in the Field of Plurilingualism and Education

 - improve the quality of doctoral programmes in our field by extending the scope of academic experience beyond the local university/research centres and by building professional links with similar institutions and experts across national and linguistic borders,

 - improve the quality of collaboration among participating researchers by creating a sense of community,

 - strengthen structures for democratic citizenship in academic research by fostering active involvement and autonomy of junior researchers.

 In order to establish a sustainable inter- and transdisciplinary environment for academic exchange and reflection, ENROPE will produce:

 1) An Online Platform offering versatile spaces and tools for collaboration, e-learning and networking in the context of multi- and plurilingualism.

 2) An embedded E-Portfolio will function as an empowering tool for researchers in language education and language educators alike to engage in meaningful professional reflection that reaches beyond the instrumental skills of the academic disciplines.

 3) ENROPE’s key activities and products will be underpinned by a a Qualification Handbook and thus be open for adaptation in other educational fields affected directly or indirectly by multi- and plurilingual ecologies.

-Four events will be organised in four different countries (France, Estonia, Turkey, Germany) in order to disseminate the project’s results to a wide and diverse external audience.
+In addition to the three Intensive Study Weeks and the Online Study Phases, four multiplier events will be organised in four different countries (France, Estonia, Turkey, Germany) in order to disseminate the project’s results to a wide and diverse external audience.
 Possible target groups are teachers, teacher educators, policy-makers, or academics from affiliated disciplines.